DitchOoM/socket/Readme.md

 ## About The Project

-Managing metwork calls can be slightly different based on each platform.
+Managing network calls can be slightly different based on each platform.
 This project aims to make it **easier to manage sockets in a cross platform way using kotlin multiplatform**.
 This was originally created as a side project for a kotlin multiplatform mqtt data sync solution.